darpa-i2o/memex-program-index/README.md

 [https://github.com/ViDA-NYU/ache/](https://github.com/ViDA-NYU/ache/)

-ACHE is a focused crawler: a web crawler that collects web pages that satisfy some specific property.
-ACHE differs from other crawlers in the sense that it includes page classifiers that allows it to distinguish between relevant and irrelevant pages in a given domain.
-It is also able to automatically learn how to prioritize links in order to find the relevant content on the web as fast as possible, at the same time it doesn't waste resources downloading irrelevant content.
+ACHE is a focused web crawler.
+It collects web pages that satisfy some specific criteria, e.g., pages that belong to a given domain or that contain a user-specified pattern.
+ACHE differs from generic crawlers in that it: employs learning classifiers to distinguish between relevant and irrelevant pages in a given domain, and automatically learns how to prioritize links in order to efficiently locate relevant content while avoiding the retrieval of irrelevant content.

 ## Domain discovery systems